psywombats/blockbound/game/README.txt

 ================================================================================
-=  Blockbound v 0.1                                                            =
+=  Blockbound v 1.1                                                            =
-=  Not intended for public release                                             = =  Contact: psy_wombats@wombatrpgs.net                                         =
+=  Contact: psy_wombats@wombatrpgs.net                                         =
 ================================================================================

 TO RUN:
-If you're on Windows, run Rainfall.exe.
-If you're on something else, run Rainfall.jar either by double clicking it or java -jar Rainfall.jar and then crossing your fingers.
+If you're on Windows, run Blockbound.exe.
+If you're on something else, run Blockbound.jar either by double clicking it or java -jar Blockbound.jar and then crossing your fingers.
 Let me know if you have trouble on a specific OS.

+OPTIONS:
+If you want to play in fullscreen mode, change "false" in blockbound.cfg to "true."
+It's magic.

 REPORTING PROBLEMS:
-If the game crashes, it will provide an info.log and an error.log.
-Send these to me at psy_wombats@wombatrpgs.net.
-If you notice something odd, post it in the bugs doc ( http://goo.gl/KBMhO ) in the Incoming section, or just get in touch.

-That should be it.
-Happy bug hunting!
+If you notice something odd, please post on the RMN page or contact me.